Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/A. Digital Analysis.md

 | 3 | 916 |
 | 4 | 248 |
 | 5 | 36 |

+#### Analysis of Unique Number of Visits per Month

+1. **Insights**:

+   - Seasonal Trends: The data shows fluctuations in customer visits across different months, indicating potential seasonal patterns or shifts in user behavior.
+   - Peak Months: February witnessed the highest number of unique visits, suggesting increased activity or interest during that period.
+   - Monthly Variability: There is variability in customer engagement across months, with some months experiencing higher or lower visit counts compared to others.

 ### 4. What is the number of events for each event type?